MG08 Series Specifications

 How much does Toshiba MG08 recovery cost?

-Firmware-level recovery (translator corruption, G-list overflow) is $900 for helium drives.
-Mechanical recovery requiring donor heads in a controlled environment is $3,000 plus helium refill ($400-$800) and donor drive cost.
-Surface damage or multi-head failure on a 16TB drive is $4,000 plus helium and donor costs.
+Firmware-level recovery (translator corruption, G-list overflow) for helium drives is $900–$1,200.
+Mechanical recovery requiring donor heads in a controlled environment is $3,000–$4,500.
+Surface damage or multi-head failure on a 16TB drive is $4,000–$5,000.
+Helium cost: $400-$800 additional for head swap and surface damage tiers.
+This covers the helium refill required after opening the sealed chamber.
+Helium donor drives must be an exact match.
+Typical donor cost: $200–$600 depending on model and availability, plus helium refill cost ($400–$800) required after opening the sealed chamber.
 Free evaluation, firm quote before work begins, and no charge if we cannot recover the data.

 My NAS dropped the MG08 from a RAID array.
 Is the data gone?